seqeralabs/gatk4-germline-snps-indels/README.md

 # gatk4-germline-snps-indels
 Workflow for germline short variant discovery using GATK4 written as per the Nextflow DSL2 best-practices.

-This pipeline was developed with significant contributions by [Diamond Age Data Science](https://diamondage.com/).
+This pipeline was developed with significant contributions by [Diamond Age Data Science](https://diamondage.com/), you can read more about the infrastructure usage on the [AWS blogpost](https://aws.amazon.com/blogs/industries/running-gatk-workflows-on-aws-a-user-friendly-solution/).

 The pipeline is built using Nextflow, a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with Docker containers making installation trivial and results highly reproducible.